iamkirankumaryadav/Library/AI/Natural Language Processing.md

 - Interaction between computers and humans using the natural language.
 - **Natural Language Understanding (NLU)** and **Natural Language Generation (NLG)** are both subfields of **NLP**
 - **Core Idea:**  Equipping computers with the ability to understand, interpret, and manipulate human language.
-- NLP holds the potential to revolutionize the way we interact with machines and unlock a new era of human-computer collaboration.
+- NLP can revolutionise how we interact with machines and unlock a new era of human-computer collaboration.

 **Why is NLP Important?**

 * **Human-like Interaction:** NLP allows users to interact with computers more naturally and intuitively, using everyday language instead of complex codes.
-* **Unlocks Information:** NLP helps computers process and make sense of the massive amount of textual data available in the world, opening doors to discoveries and insights.
+* **Unlocks Information:** NLP helps computers process and make sense of massive textual data available worldwide, opening doors to discoveries and insights.
 * **Automates Tasks:** NLP can automate many tasks that previously required human intervention, such as document classification,  sentiment analysis, and  machine translation.

 **What Does NLP Do?**